My practical tips on what to pack for a trip to Prague in 2023 with suggestions on what to bring depending on what season you are visiting.

 These days, I usually spend more time walking around Prague and the countryside than attending posh events, so I usually bring something with me that I can dress up with nice jewellery, rather than bring separate dress and shoes just for the theatre.

 Pretty earrings, necklace or bracelet is much easier (and lighter) to pack than a pair of shoes you’ll only wear once on theatre night.
+Plus once you are sitting down, nobody is looking at your shoes!

 What you should not wear in Prague